Introduction

 Rounding Rules

-Math in GURPS often produces fractions.
-Two different rounding rules apply depending on context — and getting them right matters for point costs.
+Math in GURPS often produces fractions — especially when applying percentage-based enhancements and limitations to point costs.
+Two different rounding rules apply depending on context, and getting them right matters.

 | Context | Rule | Example |